openstack-archive/fuel-docs/pages/operations/redeploy/2000-add-compute-storage.rst

 Compute and Storage nodes can be added to your OpenStack environment.

-To add a Compute, Storage, or MongoDB node to your environment, follow these steps:
+To add a Compute or Storage node to your environment, follow these steps:

 #.
 Physically configure the node into your hardware environment.